 It is the highest and the lowest that our children are being deprived of.
 Their connection with both the earth and the heavens, the crudest aspects of human nature and the most sophisticated aspects.

-My own children are now in their twenties.
+My own children are now in their thirties.
 I taught in high schools for over a decade.
 It is my strongly held belief that if there is one thing I could do that would make the biggest positive difference to the way our young people are developing, it is to make available the training we offer at Norwich Kung Fu Academy.

 If none of that made any sense to you; let me assure you that your child will get fit, grow in self confidence and become a disciplined, well balanced young person by training in Kung Fu.